shramanpaul/jwt-postqresql/README.md

-jwt authentication using postgresql as the database.
+jwt authentication using postgresql as the database
+## RUN
+* nodemon app.js
+* server on localhost:3000